TheCyberLocal/OmniBrowse/Development.md

 #### Bottom Level
 - **Search Bar**: A search input bar that spans the center of the screen.
-- **Clear Button**: Located on the far left to reset the search and tabs, returning to the Omni tab.
 - **Light/Dark Mode Toggle**: A toggle button on the far right to switch between light and dark modes.

 ### Search Functionality